Bequest supporters visiting Boolcoomatta Station Reserve

 Bush Legacy Circle Advocates

-Bush Legacy Circle Advocates are peer champions of the bequest program who help us promote the benefits of leaving a bequest to Bush Heritage Australia by sharing their personal motivations and stories.
+Bush Legacy Circle Advocates are existing bequest supporters who help us promote the program by sharing their personal motivations and stories.

 It would be my great pleasure to welcome you as a fellow member of the Bush Legacy Circle.
 As a bequest supporter myself I'm truly inspired by the collective generosity of over 1,400 Bush Heritage Australia supporters past and present who've made such a profound commitment to protect the extraordinarily important natural landscapes under our care today.